United States Declaration of Independence

-The Declaration was unanimously ratified on July 4 by the Second Continental Congress, whose delegates represented each of the Thirteen Colonies.
-In ratifying and signing it, the delegates knew they were committing an act of high treason against The Crown, which was punishable by torture and death.
-Congress then issued the Declaration of Independence in several forms.
+The Declaration was unanimously ratified on July 4 by the Second Continental Congress, whose delegates represented the Thirteen Colonies.
+In ratifying and signing it, the delegates knew they were committing an act of high treason against the Crown, which was punishable by torture and death.
 Two days following its ratification, on July 6, it was published by The Pennsylvania Evening Post.
-The first public readings of the Declaration occurred simultaneously on July 8, 1776, at noon, at three previously designated locations: in Trenton, New Jersey; Easton, Pennsylvania; and Philadelphia.
+The first public readings of the Declaration occurred simultaneously on July 8, 1776, at noon at three previously designated locations: Trenton, New Jersey; Easton, Pennsylvania; and Philadelphia.

 The Declaration was published in several forms.
-The printed Dunlap broadside was widely distributed following its signing.
-It is now preserved at the Library of Congress in Washington, D.C.
-The signed copy of the Declaration is now on display at the National Archives in Washington, D.C., and is generally considered the official document; this copy, engrossed by Timothy Matlack, was ordered by Congress on July 19, and signed primarily on August 2, 1776.
+The printed Dunlap broadside was widely distributed following the Declaration's signing, and two original copies are now preserved in the Library of Congress in Washington, D.C.
+The signed copy of the Declaration is on display at the National Archives in Washington, D.C., and is generally considered the official document; this copy, engrossed (hand written) by Timothy Matlack, was ordered by Congress on July 19, and signed primarily on August 2, 1776.

 The Declaration has proven an influential and globally impactful statement on human rights.
-The Declaration was viewed by Abraham Lincoln as the moral standard to which the United States should strive, and he considered it a statement of principles through which the Constitution should be interpreted.
+It was viewed by Abraham Lincoln as the moral standard to which the United States should strive, and he considered it a statement of principles through which the Constitution should be interpreted.
 In 1863, Lincoln made the Declaration the centerpiece of his Gettysburg Address, widely considered among the most famous speeches in American history.
-The Declaration's second sentence, "We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness", is considered one of the most significant and famed lines in world history.
-Pulitzer Prize-winning historian Joseph Ellis has written that the Declaration contains "the most potent and consequential words in American history".
+The Declaration's second sentence—"We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness"—is considered one of the most significant and famed lines in world history.
+Pulitzer Prize-winning historian Joseph Ellis has written that these words are "the most potent and consequential words in American history".